Social credit system: 2014 to 2020

-In December 2017 the National Development and Reform Commission and People's Bank of China selected "model cities" that demonstrated the steps needed to make a functional and efficient implementation of the Social Credit System.
+In December 2017 the National Development and Reform Commission and People's Bank of China selected "model cities" that demonstrated the steps needed to make a functional and efficient implementation of the social credit system.
 Among them are: Hangzhou, Nanjing, Xiamen, Chengdu, Suzhou, Suqian, Huizhou, Wenzhou, Weihai, Weifang, Yiwu and Rongcheng.
 These pilots were deemed successful in their handling of "blacklists and 'redlists'", their creation of "credit sharing platforms" and their "data sharing efforts with the other cities".

 By 2018, some restrictions had been placed on citizens which state-owned media described as the first step toward creating a nationwide social credit system.

-According to Antonia Hmaidi of the Mercator Institute for China Studies (MERICS), the local government Social Credit System experiments are focused more on the construction of transparent rule-based systems, in contrast with the rating systems used in the commercial pilots.
+According to Antonia Hmaidi of the think tank Mercator Institute for China Studies (MERICS), the local government social credit system experiments are focused more on the construction of transparent rule-based systems, in contrast with the rating systems used in the commercial pilots.
 Citizens often begin with an initial score, to which points are added or deducted depending on their actions.
 The specific number of points for each action are often listed in publicly available catalogs.
 Cities also experimented with a multi-level system, in which districts decide on scorekeepers who are responsible for reporting scores to higher-ups.
 Some experiments also allowed citizens to appeal the scores they were attributed.

 In 2019, the central government expressed "unhappiness" at the pilot cities that were experimenting with social credit scores and issued guidelines that no citizens can be punished for having low scores, and instead punishment can only be for legally defined crimes and civil infractions, consequently leading to pilot cities either changing their programs to be encouragement-only or not materializing at all.
+According to a February 2022 report by MERICS, "In reality, the SoCS is not the techno-dystopian nightmare we fear: it is lowly digitalized, highly fragmented, and primarily focuses on businesses.
+Most importantly, such a score simply does not exist."

 In July 2019, an NDRC spokesperson stated that at a press conference that "personal credit scores can be combined with incentives for trustworthiness, but cannot be used for punishments".
 The Hong Kong Government stated in July 2019 that claims that the social credit system will be rolled out in Hong Kong are "totally unfounded" and stated that the system will not be implemented there.

 In 2019, high-level NDRC officials stated that over 10% of people blacklisted for their commission of tax fraud had repaid their taxes, that the bad credit rate had decreased by 22.7%, and that the proportion of companies blacklisted had decreased.
 In the view of these officials, these were "remarkable results."